mdzaid8920/Cosuisson/README.md

  >  __Business Logic should always be separate from UI__

  >  __Use a state management tool to manage your app's state for medium or Large Scale applications__

+ > You have also used some good practices like SizeConfig for responsiveness and breaking down the child widgets into Stateless Widgets instead of functions.
+Keep shining and NEVER GIVE UP